cartalyst/cart/readme.md

 ```

 As you can see the main difference was that we used the `instance()` method before
-adding the item, this way Cartify nows to where we want to save the item.
+adding the item, this way Cartify knows where we want to save the item.

 You probably have noticed that, on the `getContent()` call we are not using the
-`instance()` method anymore, once you use the `instance()` method, the other
+`instance()` method anymore, thats because once you use the `instance()`
-calls will use the instance you declared before.
+ method, the other calls will use the instance you used before.

-Now you are probably wondering, how you would go back to the normal cart instance,
+You are probably wondering, how you would go back to the normal cart instance,
-it's very easy, just use that cart instance and you should be good to go, example:
+it's very easy, just use `instance()` method again, and pass in the cart
+instance name, and you should be good to go, example:

 ```php
 Cart::instance('main');